 Comfy shoes, an umbrella is always a good idea, sun cream (in the summer as well as in the winter time), a Tyrolean dictionary (although it won’t help you to understand the locals, even if you can speak German) and your hiking attitude!
 And of course a camera – it’s really beautiful here.

 How to look like locals?

-The Tyroleans are casual looking with comfy shoes or sneakers, rucksack – everything highly colorful!
+The Tyroleans are casual looking for comfy shoes or sneakers, rucksack – everything highly colorful!
 In the wintertime you will meet people carrying their ski or snowboard everywhere, so to say – the snowboard baggy-style is very hip!
 Please, don’t forget “smurf” beanie if you REALLY want to look like somebody who lives in Innsbruck …

 What should we absolutely try when we’re in Innsbruck?

 The best European Cuisine, in my opinion, is the Italian, the Portuguese and my favorite traditional Tyrolean cuisine!
 I’m so happy to be living here because food makes me happy!
-You should go and try everything, but my “must eat” recommendations are: the dumpling pariations (Knödeln), the traditional roast pork (Schweinebraten), Schnitzel (of course!), Tyrolean gray cheese soup (Graukäse Suppe), apple strudel with vanilla sauce (apfelstrudel mit vanillesauce) … and all kind of cheese!
+You should go and try everything, but my “must eat” recommendations are: the dumpling variations (Knödeln), the traditional roast pork (Schweinebraten), Schnitzel (of course!), Tyrolean gray cheese soup (Graukäse Suppe), apple strudel with vanilla sauce (apfelstrudel mit vanillesauce) … and all kind of cheese!
 Yes!
 Stinky Mountain cheese (Bergkäse)…

 Where would you take us to have a cup of coffee?